 - Timed exit-intent pop-ups that could suggest best-selling complementary products right before checkout.

-- The pop-up grabs attention and incentivizes action with a discount offer.
+Why It Works:- The pop-up grabs attention and incentivizes action with a discount offer.

 - Once the customer is in the system, email marketing can introduce related items, complete looks, or value bundles based on what they viewed or purchased.